10 SEO KPIs that actually matter for growth in 2025 (not vanity metrics)

 Forget guessing games and crossed fingers—SEO is about data-driven decisions.
 Keeping a close eye on these SEO metrics will give you a better understanding of what's working and where you should be focusing your energy.

 SEO isn't a "set it and forget it" kind of thing.
 It needs constant attention and tweaking.
-By regularly checking in on these KPIs, you can stay agile, adapt to Google's ever-changing algorithms, and make sure you're getting the biggest bang for your buck.
+By regularly checking in on these KPIs for SEO, you can stay agile, adapt to Google's ever-changing algorithms, and make sure you're getting the biggest bang for your buck.

 READ MORE: Metrics and KPIs to track at each stage of the SEO funnel